 There are multiple elements in GPT that can affect ad serving on a page level.
 For example, several toggles need to be set before enableServices is called to be active, and functions like "refresh" and "destroySlots" will target all ad slots on page if no arguments are provided.
 If there are versions of these on page with Freestar that are not wrapped with Freestar's code, this can create race conditions, or cause other unintentional ad behaviour.
 Please note that this remains true with the Freestar Hosted product as it still uses the GPT library.
 The Freestar code base is built with the assumption that all GAM functions indicated in the Integration Guide have been wrapped in Freestar's code.

 Freestar Ad Server

-Freestar Ad Server (formerly known as Sortable Ad Server) does not support any publisher's use of GPT on page.
+Freestar Ad Server does not support any publisher's use of GPT on page.
 Note that any external ad solution that does not use GPT is unaffected.

 Publisher Ad Server